 Hotel de Ville

 A building that houses the city’s local administration.
-Back in the time of the French Revolution it used to be the headquarter of the Paris Commune, where Robespierre and his supporters used to gather.
+Back in the time of the French Revolution, it used to be the headquarter of the Paris Commune, where Robespierre and his supporters used to gather.
 It was here that Robespierre was arrested, after years of the Reign of Terror.

-Dedicated to the history of Paris and its inhabitants.
+Paris has more than 130 museums, but if you want to know more about the French Revolution, this is the place, the Musée Carnavalet is dedicated to the history of Paris and its inhabitants.
 It contains many interesting pieces dated back to the French Revolution, including paintings and portraits as well as belongings of Marie Antoinette and the paper on which Robespierre partially wrote his signature when he was seized by soldiers.

 For more information about the French Revolution